nushell/nushell.github.io/book/thinking_in_nu.md

 Nushell has many other similarities with Bash (and other shells) and many commands in common.

 ::: tip
+Bash is primarily a command interpreter which runs external commands.
+Nushell provides many of these as cross-platform, built-in commands.

-While the above commandline works, in Nushell there's just no need to use the `curl` and `jq` commands for this, since Nushell has a built-in [`http get` command](/commands/docs/http_get.md) and handles JSON data natively.
+While the above commandline works in both shells, in Nushell there's just no need to use the `curl` and `jq` commands.
+Instead, Nushell has a built-in [`http get` command](/commands/docs/http_get.md) and handles JSON data natively.
 For example:

 ```nu
 http get https://api.github.com/repos/nushell/nushell/contributors | select login contributions